Alexander-Jessop/JoinYou/README.md

 <p>Press 'A' on your keyboard after emulator loads to open application</p>
 <p>Press 'R' on your keyboard to reload the application</p>

+*Payment is disabled do not insert details just press pay to continue.

 ## Credentials
 Expert
 Email: `expert@mail.com`